gmarcy/janus-platforms/docs/docs/install/index.md

 # Getting Started

 !!! note
-    This demo was developed with the [Janus IDP Demo](https://demo.redhat.com/catalog?search=janus&item=babylon-catalog-prod%2Fcommunity-content.com-janus-idp.prod) catalog item on the Red Hat Demo Platform as the intended target for deployment.
+    This demo was developed with the [RHDH IDP Demo](https://demo.redhat.com/catalog?search=rhdh&item=babylon-catalog-prod%2Fcommunity-content.com-rhdh-idp.prod) catalog item on the Red Hat Demo Platform as the intended target for deployment.
 Though not supported, the full setup and demo should work on any OpenShift 4.12+ cluster.

 ## Instructional Video